Ahmedbm99/PokemonFinder-frontend/README.md

 # Frontend for PokemonFinder

-This is the frontend for [PokemenFinder], built using React 18.3.1, Tailwind CSS, and Prime Components.
+This is the frontend for PokemenFinder, built using React 18.3.1, Tailwind CSS, and Prime Components.
 It provides an intuitive user interface for interacting with the backend GraphQL API.

 ## Features